Money and relationships: the mistake every couple makes when talking about money and how to fix it

 Childhood Money Lessons: Yoni and Yael’s Story

 When the topic of finances came up, Yael took a deep breath and said, “It feels like we’re speaking two completely different languages.
-Every time I suggest spending money on something fun, Yoni tenses up.”
+Whenever I suggest spending money on something fun, Yoni tenses up.”Their disagreements often revolved around Yael's desire to enjoy their earnings and create lasting memories, while Yoni's frugality and fear of financial instability led to tension.

 Sitting beside her, Yoni added, “I feel like I have to carry everything on my shoulders.
 If I let go for even a moment, everything will collapse.”